 What Qualifies as High Net Worth?

-Net worth—measured by subtracting all a person’s liabilities or debts from their assets—of 2.2 million (or $1 million in “liquid” assets), is considered “high net worth” by The Currency.
+Net worth—measured by subtracting all a person’s liabilities or debts from their assets—of 2.2 million (or $1 million in “liquid” assets), is considered “high net worth”.
 Liquid assets are assets that can easily be converted into cash in a short amount of time.
 This typically includes cash, stocks and bonds, money market accounts, and marketable securities.
 The number of high-net-worth individuals in the United States increased by 5.5 percent between 2019 and 2020, with more than 11.6 million households meeting the definition of high-net-worth in 2020.
 While there are definitely “perks” associated with being a high-net-worth individual, specific steps must be taken during estate planning to ensure as many of those assets are protected as possible.
 When you have an experienced Raleigh high-net-worth estate planning and administration attorney by your side, the process will go smoothly, and the outcome will be positive.

 Case Illustration